IGS/Chiron/docs/amazon_aws_setup.md

 # /etc/init.d/docker stop
 ```

-You should see an “ok” message if you do so successfully..
+You should see an “ok” message if you do so successfully.

 4. Mount the volume and verify you have approximately 500GB available

 ```
 # mount -t ext4 /dev/xvdf /opt

-# chmod
 # df -h /opt
 Filesystem Size Used Avail Use% Mounted on
 /dev/xvdf 493G 70M 467G 1% /opt